apache/apisix/docs/en/latest/plugins/body-transformer.md

 `awk` and `tr` are used above to manipulate the template such that the template would be a valid JSON string.

-Create a route with `body-transformer` using the templates created previously.
-In the plugin, set the request input format as JSON, the response input format as XML, and the `Content-Type` header to `text/xml` for the upstream service to respond properly:
+Create a Route with `body-transformer` using the templates created previously.
+In the plugin, set the request input format as JSON, the response input format as XML, and the `Content-Type` header to `text/xml` for the Upstream service to respond properly:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT \